-StartNewsDigiCert reveals digital security predictions for 2025
+Home News DigiCert reveals digital security predictions for 2025

-DigiCert reveals digital security predictions for 2025
+DigiCert reveals digital security predictions for 2025.

-DigiCert, a global trusted digital provider, today releases its annual cybersecurity forecast study for identity, technology, and digital trust that will shape the landscape in 2025 and beyond.
-These forecasts provide an assessment of the cybersecurity challenges and opportunities that companies will face in the coming months.
-The complete forecasts and perspectives of DigiCert for the new year can be found atDigiCert blog.
+DigiCert, a global provider of digital trust, today released its annual cybersecurity forecast study for identity, technology, and digital trust that are expected to shape the landscape in 2025 and beyond.
+These forecasts provide insight into the cybersecurity challenges and opportunities that businesses will face in the coming months.
+The full forecasts and outlook from DigiCert for the new year can be found on the DigiCert blog.

-Prediction 1: Post-quantum cryptography takes off
+Prediction 1: Post-quantum cryptography takes off.

-Prediction 2: Chief Trust Officers take center stage
+Prediction 2: Chief Trust Officers take center stage.

-Prediction 3: Automation and crypto agility become a necessity
+Prediction 3: Automation and cryptoagility become a necessity.

-Prediction 4: Content provenance goes mainstream
+Prediction 4: Content provenance becomes popular.

-Prediction 6: AI-powered phishing attacks will increase
+Prediction 6: AI-powered phishing attacks will increase.

-Prediction 7: New private PKI standards like ASC X9 will gain traction
+Prediction 7: New private PKI standards like ASC X9 will gain traction.

 Prediction 9: The Era of Manual Certificate Management Ends

-Prediction 10: Organizations will continue to prioritize fewer suppliers
+Prediction 10: Organizations will continue to prioritize fewer suppliers.

-"The relentless pace of innovation is not only reshaping our digital lives — it is exposing new vulnerabilities faster than we can protect them, demanding a bold rethinking of how we approach cybersecurity," said Jason Sabin, CTO of DigiCert.
-The forecasts for 2025 highlight the urgent need to stay ahead of these vulnerabilities, driving quantum readiness, increasing transparency, and strengthening trust as the foundation of our rapidly changing digital ecosystem.
-DigiCert remains committed to shaping and safeguarding future digital innovation to stay ahead of the vulnerability curve.
+“The relentless pace of innovation is not only reshaping our digital lives—it’s exposing new vulnerabilities faster than we can protect against them, demanding a bold rethinking of how we approach cybersecurity,” said Jason Sabin, CTO of DigiCert.
+“The forecasts for 2025 underscore the urgent need to stay ahead of these vulnerabilities by driving quantum readiness, increasing transparency, and reinforcing trust as the foundation of our rapidly changing digital ecosystem.
+DigiCert remains committed to shaping and protecting future digital innovation to stay ahead of the vulnerability curve.”

 E-Commerce Update